Goods and Services Tax (India): Revenue Neutral Rate

+The committee proposed 12% (lower tax), 17–18% for standard rate and 40% sin tax.

+On 1 July 2017, the GST Council, during the initial tax assessment, classified about 1,211 items (based on HSN codes/customs duty categories) into the following tax brackets: 0% or zero rate, 5%, 12%, 18% and 28%.

+Before the introduction of GST on 2017, the Arvind Subramanian-led committee had recommended 15.3% as the revenue neutral rate.
+That is, it was estimated that if the tax was collected at this rate on average, the government would not lose revenue.
+However, the subsequent GST tax reforms resulted in a reduction in tax on many items and a change in tax brackets, resulting in an effective tax rate of 11.6%.
+It is estimated that this will save people at least approximately Rs 100,000 over their lifetime.

 HSN code

 India is a member of World Customs Organization (WCO) since 1971.
-From the outset, India originally used 6-digit HSN codes to classify commodities for Customs and Central Excise.
-The Customs and Central Excise eventually added two more digits to make the codes more precise, resulting in an 8 digit classification.
+From the outset, India originally used six-digit HSN codes to classify commodities for Customs and Central Excise.
+The Customs and Central Excise eventually added two more digits to make the codes more precise, resulting in an eight-digit classification.
 The purpose of HSN codes is to make GST systematic and globally accepted.

 The Harmonized System of Nomenclature (HSN) code is used for classifying goods under the Goods and Services Tax (GST) in India.
 The HSN code is a six-digit code that uniquely identifies a product.
 The first two digits of the code identify the chapter, the next two digits identify the heading, and the last two digits identify the subheading.

 HSN codes eliminate the need to upload detailed descriptions of goods, thereby saving time and simplifying the filing process, especially as GST returns are increasingly automated.

 If a company has turnover up to ₹15 million in the preceding financial year, then it need not mention the HSN code while supplying goods on invoices.
 If a company has turnover more than ₹15 million but up to ₹50 million, then it needs to mention the first two digits of HSN code while supplying goods on invoices.
-If its turnover crosses ₹50 million then it needs to mention the first 4 digits of HSN code on invoices.
+If its turnover crosses ₹50 million then it needs to mention the first four digits of HSN code on invoices.